Academic Clinical Fellowships (ACFs) at Oxford

 - University card with access to all of the accompanying facilities and a large multidisciplinary research environment

-- an academic training programme director (an Oxford senior academic clinician) and a supervisor for each specific research assignment
+- an academic training programme director (an Oxford senior academic clinician) and support finding a research project of interest

-- the opportunity to gain a postgraduate qualification in health research (certificate or diploma)
+- the opportunity to gain a postgraduate qualification in health research funded by OUCAGS/NIHR*

 - £1,000 per year for conference attendance relevant to academic training, and £1,000 per post for research costs

-- funding advice and support through OUCAGS, including support with written grant application and grant interviews
+- funding advice and support through OUCAGS, including support with grant/fellowship applications and grant/fellowship interviews

 - ACF buddy scheme, and access to the Medical Sciences Division mentoring scheme.